Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

-For the cluster functions, the result is a direct consequence of \Cexptail$[\model]$, exponential decay of the coefficients we just proved and the expression of the clusters functions given in Definition \ref{def4.7}.
+with $K$ (which depends on $\model$ and $c$) uniformly over $(p,k)\in\Q$, which, combined to \eqref{eq11.1} gives the first result.
+For cluster functions, the result is a direct consequence of \Cexptail$[\model]$, exponential decay of coefficients we just proved and the expression of clusters functions given in Definition \ref{def4.7}.
 Indeed, for $t>s$, one has (the constants $K,c>0$ might change from line to line),